 TREATMENT AND CARE

 CeDAR is part of the University of Colorado Hospital, which means it also serves as a teaching hospital.
-What makes healthcare at a teaching hospital unique and how may that affect someone’s treatment with us?
+What makes healthcare at a teaching hospital unique?
+How may that affect someone’s treatment with us?
 This article helps describe some of the teaching avenues present at CeDAR and what to expect if you or a family member were receiving treatment here.

-Some of the dedicated teaching that occurs at CeDAR is through the medical track, including medical students, young physicians, and advanced physician trainees.
+Some of the dedicated teaching that occurs at CeDAR is through the medical track.
+This includes medical students, young physicians, and advanced physician trainees.
 Our medical student education typically involves 4-week rotations by students who are in their 3rd year of clinical training.
 These students are completing their rotation in psychiatry, even though it may seem that the core learning is in the area of addiction recovery.

 We sometimes have 4th-year medical students conducting a rotation at CeDAR as well.
 These trainees are likely entering the field of psychiatry after they graduate from medical school.
 The 3rd year students may be entering any medical specialty, but are eager to learn about addiction treatment, as this condition shows up across all health-related careers.